ravikirankrishnaprasad/melanoma-detection-neural-network/README.md

 ## Acknowledgements

-- This project was inspired by the ISIC challenge on skin lesion analysis towards melanoma detection.
+- This project was inspired by the IIITB and Upgrad challenge on skin lesion analysis towards melanoma detection.
-- References: ISIC archive, TensorFlow documentation.
-- This project was based on tutorials and guidelines provided by the ISIC challenge and TensorFlow community.
+- This project was based on tutorials and guidelines provided by the IIITB and upgrad assignment.

 ## Contact
 Created by [@ravikirankrishnaprasad] - feel free to contact me!